The Starborn Codex: Entry IV, Continued

 The Court responsible would later be erased from formal record.

-Their lineage scattered into dust and quiet bloodlines.
+Their name was struck from the ledgers, their sigils wiped – their ancient lineage scattered into dust and quiet bloodlines.

 Power diluted by distance.